 More high-tech cameras with smartphone capabilities and control cost more, averaging about $160 dollars per camera.
 These often feature cloud storage at a separate cost.

 Another thing to consider is if someone will be installing the camera for you.
 If so, Angie’s List suggests that the installation job on average costs a bit over $1,000.

 How much does it cost to monitor?

 Your average security camera will have a built-in storage system like an SD card, though most cameras today offer a cloud-storage option, too.
-Don’t worry, a monthly storage subscription will only cost about $4 a month.
+As of late 2020, Safety.com says a monthly monitoring service subscription will cost about $15 to $35 a month.
 However, most companies only store video clips for up to a certain amount of time, from a few days to a month.